 Most government job applications require not only a resume, but a ‘statement against the selection criteria’.
 The selection criteria will set out specific criteria for the position you’re applying for, and you will be expected to address each of the selection criteria in turn.
 You need to explain the relevance of your skills, experience, abilities and personal qualities as they relate to each criterion and the duties of the position.
 You also need to use specific examples from your professional experience, using the STAR approach: situation, task, action and result.

 Answering these to the satisfaction of the selection committee is the only way to get over the line and make it to the next stage in the recruitment process.

 ‘It is a good idea to obtain as much information as possible about the position duties and responsibilities, work environment and the department by reading the information provided in the selection documentation, speaking with the nominated contact officer and accessing information available on the department’s website.
 This will enable you to be specific about how your skills and experience are relevant to the duties and responsibilities of the position,’ says Jan Blomfield, Head of Human Resources, Attorney-General’s Department.

-It takes some skill to answer selection criteria effectively, and if you're struggling, we can help.
-Contact us to enquire about our professional resume writing services, including addressing selection criteria.
+It takes some skill to answer selection criteria effectively, and if you're struggling, try using one of our templated selection criteria responses.